Benito Mussolini: Beginning of Fascism and service in World War I

 These basic political views and principles formed the basis of Mussolini's newly formed political movement, the Fasci d'Azione Rivoluzionaria in 1914, who called themselves Fascisti (Fascists).
-At this time, the Fascists did not have an integrated set of policies and the movement was small, ineffective in its attempts to hold mass meetings, and was regularly harassed by government authorities and orthodox socialists.
+At this time, the Fascists did not have an integrated set of policies and the movement was small, ineffective in its attempts to hold mass meetings, and regularly harassed by government authorities and orthodox socialists.
 Antagonism between the interventionists versus the anti-interventionist orthodox socialists resulted in violence between the Fascists and socialists.
-These early hostilities between the Fascists and the revolutionary socialists shaped Mussolini's conception of the nature of Fascism in its support of political violence.
+These early hostilities shaped Mussolini's conception of the nature of Fascism in its support of political violence.

 Mussolini became an ally with the irredentist politician and journalist Cesare Battisti.
 When World War I started, Mussolini, like many Italian nationalists, volunteered to fight.
 He was turned down because of his radical Socialism and told to wait for his reserve call up.
 He was called up on 31 August and reported for duty with his old unit, the Bersaglieri.
-After a two-week refresher course he was sent to Isonzo front where he took part in the Second Battle of the Isonzo, September 1915.
+After a refresher course he was sent to the Isonzo front where he took part in the Second Battle of the Isonzo, September 1915.
 His unit also took part in the Third Battle of the Isonzo, October 1915.
+On 1 March 1916, Mussolini was promoted to the rank of corporal "for merit in war".
+The promotion was recommended because of his exemplary conduct and fighting quality, his mental calmness and lack of concern for discomfort, his zeal and regularity in carrying out his assignments.